Chiropractors use only their hands and manual techniques to provide treatment to their patients.

 3. Digital X-ray Machine

-Commonly X-ray machines are used for diagnostics of spinal alignment and analyzing the level of pathology.
+X-ray machines are commonly used to diagnose spinal alignment and analyze the pathology level.
 The scans and images can be viewed and stored in a computer software called ChiroTouch.
 Later, these reports can be used to compare patients’ improvement throughout the process.